jeremytammik/tbc/a/1980_multiple_updater.md

 the [Revit API discussion forum](http://forums.autodesk.com/t5/revit-api-forum/bd-p/160) thread on [`try` block not catching owner/permission locks](https://forums.autodesk.com/t5/revit-api-forum/try-block-not-catching-owner-permission-locks/m-p/11683634):

 **Question:** I have a piece of code that's identifying changes in the model and updating a parameter across a number of detail items whenever the parameter's value is no longer accurate.
 It gathers the list of items to update, then inside of a transaction it uses a try/except block (I'm using pyRevit) so it can update as many of them as possible.
-The trouble is that if any of the items are checked out by other users I receive a warning and the entire transaction is rolled back.
+The trouble is that if any of the items are checked out by other users, I receive a warning and the entire transaction is rolled back.
 I'd like to catch this warning in the except block, but that doesn't seem to be happening.

 <pre class="prettyprint">
   t = DB.Transaction(doc, 'Update')